asangvnit/sysprog-workshop/GitAndGerritUsers.md

 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAINOFMhddYcrRQEBd9QK1YYMszq6ZDmju1+CKJRBcEjFi coder@3929e2690e0e
 ```

-## Add the generated SSH key to the Admin account for gerrit
+## Add the generated SSH key to the your account for gerrit

-Open following url in web browser, [http://server-ip:8080/login](http://server-ip:8080/login) as *yourself*, go to the settings and in `New SSH key` text box paste the line printed above (public key).  in New SSH Key section and click "Add New SSH Key" button to save it.
-You are now ready to use gerrit.
+Open following url in web browser, [http://server-ip:8080/login](http://server-ip:8080/login) as *yourself*.
+Go to Settings and under `New SSH key` text box, paste the line printed above (public key).
+Now click "Add New SSH Key" button to save it.
+You are now ready to use gerrit via ssh.
 Just make sure that you have configured your `user.name` and `user.email` settings for `git`.
+Remember that your email addresss in the account on `gerrit` server must match the one specified in your git configuration.
 For more details, see [Gerrit Walkthroughts](https://gerrit-review.googlesource.com/Documentation/intro-gerrit-walkthrough.html).

 ## Cloning a repository

 Once the administrator has created a project for you, you can [clone it](http://server-ip:8080/admin/repos/myproject,general) it.
-Make sure you copy the `SSH` command next to `Clone with commit-hook` as shown in the image below:
+Make sure you copy the entire `SSH` command next to `Clone with commit-hook` as shown in the image below:

 <img src="images/gerrit-clone-cmd.png" alt="gerrit clone command" />